TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

 \subsection{Comparisons With Previous Methods}

-In this section, we conduct a rigorous comparative study between the proposed TinyDef-DETR and representative state-of-the-art detectors spanning one-stage (e.g., YOLOv5/8/10/11), two-stage/cascade paradigms, and Transformer-based frameworks (e.g., RT-DETR, Conditional-DETR, DINO).
-All models are evaluated under a unified protocol---identical data splits, input resolution, and training hyperparameters---to ensure fairness.
+In this section, we conduct a rigorous comparative study between the proposed TinyDef-DETR and representative state-of-the-art detectors, including one-stage models (e.g., YOLOv5/8/10/11), two-stage/cascade detectors, and Transformer-based frameworks (e.g., RT-DETR, Conditional-DETR, DINO).
+All models are evaluated under a unified protocol—identical data splits, input resolutions, and training hyperparameters—to ensure a fair and reliable comparison.

-Before presenting the experimental data, to visually highlight the differences between TinyDef-DETR and other representative detectors, we conduct a case study on four representative images from the CSG-ADCD dataset.
-To save space and facilitate readability in a scenario where the majority of objects are small objects, we render the detection bounding boxes with filled colors rather than outlines only.
-This visualization provides a clearer comparison of recognition results across different models, and the detection results are illustrated in Fig.~\ref{fig:results}.
+Before presenting the quantitative results, we perform a qualitative case study on four representative images from the CSG-ADCD dataset to visually compare TinyDef-DETR with competing detectors.
+Since most targets in this dataset are small objects densely distributed in local regions, each image is cropped to focus on the areas with high object concentration, thereby providing a clearer and more informative visualization.
+To further enhance readability under such crowded conditions, detection results are rendered as filled regions rather than simple bounding box outlines.
+As illustrated in Fig.~\ref{fig:results}, TinyDef-DETR yields more accurate and consistent localization of small and densely packed objects compared with DINO, RT-DETR-R18, and YOLOv5s, clearly demonstrating its superiority in challenging small-object detection scenarios.

 Table~\ref{tab:model_performance} summarizes the overall performance of representative detectors on the CSG-ADCD dataset.
 The comparison covers lightweight and standard variants of YOLO (v5, v8, 10, 11), Transformer-based models such as RT-DETR and Conditional-DETR, as well as classical baselines including RetinaNet and DETR.
-Key indicators, including the number of parameters, computational complexity (GFLOPs), Precision, Recall, $\text{mAP}_{50}$, and $\text{mAP}_{50:95}$, are reported to provide a comprehensive view of accuracy–efficiency trade-offs.
+Key indicators, including the number of parameters, computational complexity (GFLOPs), Precision, Recall, $\text{mAP}{50}$, and $\text{mAP}{50:95}$, are reported to provide a comprehensive view of accuracy–efficiency trade-offs.
 The best values in each column are highlighted in bold for clarity.
+Note that “YOLO 11s-P2” denotes a variant in which a P2 feature map was added to the model during training, and a dash (“-”) indicates that the corresponding measurement is not available.

 For a fair comparison, all methods are evaluated under a unified protocol—an input resolution of $640\times640$, identical NMS settings, and the same maximum number of detections per image.